Three ways to fight bullying with love

-- Partnering with organizations, such as GLSEN (Gay, Lesbian, and Straight Education Network) and GLAAD to combat bullying of LGBT youth.
+- Working with organizations, such as Gay, Lesbian, and Straight Education Network (GLSEN) and GLAAD to combat bullying of LGBT youth.
 We helped GLSEN achieve its goal of placing a Safe Space Kit in every middle and high school in America to ensure that kids are protected when they feel threatened and can find support when they need it.
-We are also a proud presenting sponsor of GLAAD's Spirit Day campaign.
+This year, we have committed to help GLSEN distribute their Ready, Set, Respect toolkits for educators and administrators into every K-6 school in the U.S. We are also a proud presenting sponsor of GLAAD's Spirit Day campaign.

-- Working with organizations, such as ONE Archives and the GLBT Historical Society, that help preserve, promote and celebrate the rich history of the LGBT Community.
+- Working with organizations, such as ONE Archives and the GLBT Historical Society, which help preserve, promote and celebrate the rich history of the LGBT Community.